mdew192837/cc-django/README.md

 * Go through all unprocessed games for the club.
 It will process all games according to the [ELO rating system](https://en.wikipedia.org/wiki/Elo_rating_system).
 This will:
   * Update ratings for all players (after it goes through all games.
 This is because players may have played multiple games and we want to process games based on the previous rating of the player.
 This is done by processing each game using the current player rating, calculating and storing the rating differential for that game, and then summing those at the end to update the player rating)
   * Update the `games played` for each player
-  * Mark each game as processed
+  * Mark each game as processed.
+When it does this, it will also create a JSON object containing the `id`, `differential` (how much the rating changed), and the `rating_before` the game was processed for that player.
+[Here](https://drive.google.com/open?id=1QZ4oecvmbQ94qT86J4JPKH_r_OnYf25E) is what the JSON would look like.
 * It will also create a batch, which contains the `club name`, `processed_on date`, and a `JSON` object that has:
   * An array of the IDs of the games processed in that batch
   * A players object which contains players by ID and more information (rating before, rating after, net rating differential)
+  * [Here](https://drive.google.com/open?id=1aKBJN15S8LLTZVdDvTDIrwAVXQq_ZmWe) is what the JSON would look like

 ### Admin Site
 If the staff user is made a superuser (see here for information on how to do that), then the user can access the admin site via the `Admin` link (just `sampledomain.com/admin`) that will appear in the navbar in the upper right hand corner.